virgilhuxley/simple-sops/README.md

 age-keygen
 ```

 STDOUT will display a private and a pub key.
-For example
+For example:

 ```txt
 # created: 2000-01-00T00:00:00-00:00